physionetchallenges/physionetchallenges.github.io/2020/submissions.md

 No, we have the training and test data and evaluation code.

-5. Do you run the code that was in my GitHub repository at the time of submission?
+5. Do you run the code that was in my repository at the time of submission?

 No, not yet.
 If you change your code after submitting, then we may or may not run the updated version of your code.
 If you want to update your code but do not want us to run the updates (yet), then please make changes in a subdirectory or in another branch of your repository.